molecule-lab/upvote-app/apps/landing/README.md

 # Upzy Landing Page

-This is the landing page for Upzy - a simple feature request management tool.
+This is the landing page for Aura - a simple feature request management tool.

 ## Getting Started